awslabs/aws-sdk-swift/reference/0.x/AWSQuickSight/QuickSightClientProtocol.md

 func createAnalysis(input: CreateAnalysisInput, completion: @escaping (ClientRuntime.SdkResult<CreateAnalysisOutputResponse, CreateAnalysisOutputError>) -> Void)
 ```

-### createDashboard(input:​completion:​)
+### createDashboard(input:completion:)

 Creates a dashboard from a template.
-To first create a template, see the
-CreateTemplate
-API operation.
-A dashboard is an entity in Amazon QuickSight that identifies Amazon QuickSight reports, created
+To first create a template, see the \[CreateTemplate\] API operation.
+A dashboard is an entity in Amazon QuickSight that identifies Amazon QuickSight reports, created from analyses.
-from analyses.
 You can share Amazon QuickSight dashboards.
-With the right permissions, you can
-create scheduled email reports from them.
-If you have the correct permissions, you can
-create a dashboard from a template that exists in a different Amazon Web Services account.
+With the right permissions, you can create scheduled email reports from them.
+If you have the correct permissions, you can create a dashboard from a template that exists in a different Amazon Web Services account.

 ``` swift
 func createDashboard(input: CreateDashboardInput, completion: @escaping (ClientRuntime.SdkResult<CreateDashboardOutputResponse, CreateDashboardOutputError>) -> Void)
 ```

-### createDataSet(input:​completion:​)
+### createDataSet(input:completion:)

 Creates a dataset.